trirpi/traffic-visualization/README.md

 ## Project info

-The government of Belgium has real-time data about the traffic in Belgium.
-This project will provide an api to make the data more compact.
-It will also feature a D3js front end with some interesting visualisations.
+The government of Belgium has real-time data about the traffic in Flanders.
+This project will provide an api to make the data more compact and easy to use.
+It will also feature front end with some interesting visualisations.

 The data is available from these URL's: